SciComp8/Project_Portfolio/README.md

 * [Lipidomics and transcriptomics analysis](#Lipidomics-and-transcriptomics-analysis)

 ## **Bayesian model averaging for RNA-Seq count data**
 Accurately identifying differentially expressed genes(DEGs) can offer reliable insights into biological processes underlying specific conditions, and further aid in developing diagnostic biomarkers and targeted therapeutics.
-The goal of this project is to evaluate the performance of our novel `BMAseq` and other existing single-model approaches: `DESeq2`, `edgeR`, and `limma` on inferring replicable DEGs in the setting of univariable, multivaribles, and multivaribles with interaction terms.
+This project evaluates the performance of our novel multi-model `BMAseq` and other existing single-model approaches: `DESeq2`, `edgeR`, and `limma` on inferring replicable DEGs under the univariable, multivaribles, and multivaribles with interaction terms model designs.
 The RNA-seq count and phenotypic data from GTEx are randomly divided into 50% training set and 50% test set.
-The performance of each approach is assessed in the univariate, multivariate, multivariate with interaction settings.
+For evaluation, we focus on measures that are of practical interest to researchers when analyzing their data sets.
+We investigate 1) number and rate of replicable DEGs at different ranking thresholds detected with different approaches; 2) consistency of replicable DEG detections between different approaches; 3) uniqueness of replicable DEG detections between different approaches; 4) major consistent detection ways of replicable DEGs; 5) biological insights of replicable DEGs that are uniquely and consistently identified by different approaches.

 - [AnalysisPipeline.Rmd](BMARNASeq/AnalysisPipeline.Rmd)
 - [GenerateCheck_TrainingTestData.Rmd](BMARNASeq/GenerateCheck_TrainingTestData.Rmd)